5 Common Myths About HIV and AIDS

-The human immunodeficiency virus (HIV) is a very serious virus that cannot be cured, while acquired immune deficiency syndrome (AIDS) is the final stage of HIV.
+The human immunodeficiency virus (HIV) is a very serious virus, while acquired immune deficiency syndrome (AIDS) is the final stage of HIV.
 There are many myths aboutHIV and AIDS that have been spread around over the years.

+If there is concern about possible exposure to HIV, get tested.
 The CDC recommends that everyone get tested for HIV at least once.
 Knowing your HIV or AIDS status is one of the best ways of preventing the spread of the virus to others and to protect your health.
 Ask your doctor or contact a local health clinic for information about getting tested for HIV.

 Also, independent of the types of sexual contact, individuals who have a substance abuse problem are vulnerable to HIV and other disease – their addiction can lead to disregard for their own health and safety.
 If you or someone you love has a drug or alcohol problem, or engages in reckless, self-destructive behavior, get professional help.